pygumby/progfun1-course-notes/notes/week_4.md

   val f: Function1[A2, B2] = new Function[A1, B1] { /* ... */ }
   ````

-+ Since we now know that functions are contravariant in their argument type(s) and covariant in their return type(s), we can revise our `Function1` trait from before:
++ Since we now know that functions are contravariant in their argument type(s) and covariant in their return type, we can revise our `Function1` trait from before:

   ````scala
   trait Function1[-T, +U] {